Kraily4t8/Wolf_Simulation/README.md

         }
     };
 ```

+Notes:
-Basic interaction with the data can be seen in the debug print functions at the end of *main*.
+* For examples on how to interact with the data shape, basic interaction with the data can be seen in the print functions at the end of *main*.
+* If run through a website instead of locally, it's likely the server connection will fail.

 # Resources
 * <a href="https://github.com/algorithm0r/WolfPack">WolfPack</a>: Base simulation this project forks from.